 Hivve.Io Launches Marketplace To Connect Businesses With Verified AI Experts

+Hivve today announced the launch of its AI services marketplace, created to help businesses quickly find and hire trusted AI experts.
+The platform gives companies a simple way to post projects, connect with specialists, and bring artificial intelligence into their operations.

-Hivve focuses only on AI services.
+Hivve focuses only on AI services, unlike general freelance sites.
 Businesses can post jobs, review proposals, and contact experts directly.
 Providers gain access to a growing network of companies seeking AI support for automation, data, and marketing projects.

 Hivve introduces several features designed to improve the experience for both businesses and experts: